yegor256/blog/_drafts/mocks.md

 tags: testing
 description:
   Mocking frameworks is not a good practice and should be your last resort;
-  instead, create and ship mock classes together with your code
+  instead, create and ship mock classes together with your code.
 keywords:
   - mocking is evil
   - mocks are evil